Best Overall: S7K Standing Putter

 Odyssey Hot Pro 2.0 Putter

-The Odyssey Hot Pro 2.0 Putter is another one of the best blade putters that offer solidly crafted flatstick from the renowned short game equipment company.
-The Hot Pro 2.0 is a slight and a traditionally modern blade putter that features Odyssey’s patented insert that provides extraordinary feel at impact.
+The Odyssey Hot Pro 2.0 offers solidly crafted flatstick from the renowned short game equipment company.
+The Hot Pro 2.0 is a slight and traditionally modern putter that features Odyssey’s patented insert that provides extraordinary feel at impact.

 click to see more

 The Wilson Augusta Golf Putter may look like an antique but it can deliver exceptional performance for decades that golfers adore.
 A great putter if you are looking to enhance your feel and control on the greens, the Augusta model by Wilson has no bells and whistles to distract the golfer.